PGBSean/Latitude-3580-OpenCore/README.md

-### **This EFI is for educational purposes and is not be affiliated with Apple, Dell, or Microsoft.
-You should not ask for help in any forums, servers as it is violating the rules of the community.**
+### ****
 #

 # Latitude-3580-OpenCore
 An EFI for the Dell Latitude 3580/3588 lineup of laptops

-WARNING ⚠️: I  do not responsible for lost personal data, or damage personal property. **You are doing this at your own RISK.**
+WARNING ⚠️: This EFI is for educational purposes and is not affiliated with Apple, Microsoft, or the computer maker.
+By downloading this EFI, you are accepting the risk that you are responsible for the damage you have done.

 ## Screenshot
 ![A screenshot of macOS Ventura successfully installed on a laptop](https://github.com/PGBSean/Latitude-3580-OpenCore/assets/97381104/c2ec18fa-e8e0-402f-942f-2da74377639d)